 I don’t mean to be bombastic, but I truly believe bikes like the Streetfighter V4 (and the Panigale V4) will be museum pieces that will make people gasp at the folly and glory of the 2020s.
 We owe it to the future all to at least rent one for a day or two.

-As Ducati keeps releasing more and more Streetfighter motorcycles, including the recently announced V4 SP 2 for 2023, it’s time to put together a quick overview of the model history of the Ducati Streetfighter so you can see the full picture.
+As Ducati keeps releasing more and more Streetfighter motorcycles, including the Supreme model for 2025, it’s time to put together a quick overview of the model history of the Ducati Streetfighter so you can see the full picture.

 Enjoy the history (and the beautiful pics, courtesy of Ducati’s media archives).